boozallen/sdp-libraries/docs/contributing/index.md

 just test
 ```

-The gradle test report is published to `target/reports/tests/test/index.html`.
+The Gradle test report is published to `target/reports/tests/test/index.html`.

 ### For a specific library